katrienantonio/workshop-ML/README.md

     installer, but (in case you are in doubt) some instructions are at
     <https://docs.anaconda.com/anaconda/install/windows/>

-To install keras we recommend the installation instructions on
+For installing keras we recommend the installation instructions on
 <https://keras.rstudio.com/>.

 ``` r